-ARCHOTUS is a design think-tank based in Washington DC.
-We design, curate, and advise across the disciplines of art, architecture and urbanism.
-Our work is informed by the milieu in which we operate, by our close relationships with human rights campaigners, public interest lawyers, environmental activists, and others attracted to the US capital to create change.
-We wish to leverage design to provoke thought and action.
+Archotus was founded in 2015 by Craig Cook, an architect based in Washington DC.
+We design, curate, and advise where architecture and public art meet.
 Our first order of business is to understand the things we are about to change.
-We look for the inherent value and latent potential in any place, object, building, situation, or idea; in search of projects that challenge us and allow us to challenge norms of material and social culture.
-We also make nice houses.
+We look for the inherent value and latent potential in any place, object, situation, or idea; in search of projects that challenge us and allow us to challenge norms of material and social culture.

 Architect walks into a bar in Washington DC.
 Bartender says: "This guy over here works for POTUS, so he gets a free drink."
 Architect notices a woman with 9 drinks in front of her and asks "what about her?"
 Bartender replies "She works for SCOTUS, so she gets 9 free drinks."